poliastro/poliastro/docs/source/installation.md

 - [Plotly](https://plotly.com/), for interactive orbit plotting
 - [SciPy](https://www.scipy.org/), for root finding and numerical propagation

-poliastro is usually tested on Linux and Windows on Python 3.7 and 3.8 against the latest NumPy.
-It should work on OS X without problems.
+poliastro is supported on Linux, macOS and Windows on Python 3.8 to 3.9.

 ## Using conda